devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/work-breakdown.md

 3. Good acceptance criteria come from good communication.
 Avoid the following anti-patterns:
    1. Someone outside the team writes acceptance criteria and hands it to the team.
 Since the team was not involved with the conversation, there's no chance to uncover assumptions and the team has less investment in the outcomes.
    2. One person on the team writes acceptance criteria.
-Same problem is above.
+The same problem is above.
    3. Each team member is assigned work based on their expertise.
 This removes communication and also ensures that people are only focused on understanding **their** tasks.
 Again, the team as a whole isn't invested in the outcomes.
-This typically results in finger pointing when something fails.
+This typically results in finger-pointing when something fails.
 Also, if someone is unavailable, the rest of the team lacks context to pick it up.
 4. Refining should be focused on outcomes, not volume.
-If we have a 1 hour meeting and 10 stories to refine, it's better to have one fully refined story we can work on than 10 partially refined stories that we'll "figure out during development".
+If we have a 1-hour meeting and 10 stories to refine, it's better to have one fully refined story we can work on than 10 partially refined stories that we'll "figure out during development".
 Stop refining a story when we agree on the acceptance criteria or agree it's blocked and needs more information.
 Only then should we move to the next story.
 Stop the meeting at the scheduled time.